bright/new-www/_posts/2018-02-01-app-transfer-side-effects.md

 - **Auto-renewable subscriptions** - if an app uses this kind of subscriptions, then probably something [verifies their validity](https://developer.apple.com/library/content/releasenotes/General/ValidateAppStoreReceipt/Chapters/ValidateRemotely.html#//apple_ref/doc/uid/TP40010573-CH104-SW1) (e.g. backend).
 To make sure that the recipients will be able to validate subscriptions during the transition, the initiator needs to generate an app-specific shared secret **before** initiating a transfer and share the code with the recipients so they could set up their own validation.
 Once the app transfer is complete, the recipients should generate a new shared secret so the users outside the organization had no longer access to it.

 - **Apple Pay** - the merchant ID is not transferred along with the app.
 The transaction continues to be successful as long as the original certificates are valid.
-While submitting an update, the recipients need to generate a new merchant ID.
+While submitting an update, the recipients need to generate a neaw merchant ID.

 - **Keychain** - while submitting the first update after the transition you will receive an email warning about **Potential Loss of Keychain Access**.
 After the app transition the Team ID changes so the application-identifier turns from `[old-team].pl.brightinventions.app` into `[new-team].pl.brightinventions.app`, which results in a loss of keychain access.
 After users update their app, it will not find an authentication token and ask for a re-login.
 Keychain sharing also continues to work only until the app is updated and needs to be replaced with a keychain group created by the recipients.